Unification (album): Story

-The awakening of the sleeper and the contact with the last Atlantian on earth brought a lot of clarity and turned the "theory of Atlantis" into a hard fact.
+The awakening of the sleeper and the contact with the last Atlantian on Earth brought a lot of clarity and turned the "theory of Atlantis" into a hard fact.
 On the other hand, the situation did not change at all since the machine seems to disobey the orders of its creators.
 The only chance to fee mankind from the Savior is now awake to bio unit.
 But even this seems doubtful if the robot in deed developed a consciousness and now acts like a being with emotions and the hunger for power.
 It is very much likely that the computer will also disobey the orders of the bio unit.
 So the Savior needs to be defeated or destroyed, which at this time seems to be impossible.

-In this situation a big fleet of alien vessels enters the solar system.
+In this situation a big fleet of alien vessels enters the Solar System.
 They have come from the distant planet of Calderis to investigate the transmission of the Iron Savior.
 The Calderins are the descendants of the Atlantian fugitives.
 Their forefathers left the dying civilization of Atlantis to find a new home in the vastness of space.
 But over the millennia they forgot about their origin and the Old World became a myth of legends and tales.
 But the Calderins never gave up the search although thousands of expeditions returned to Calderis without a clue.
 But this time they have reached their final destiny.

 Together with the sleeper mankind is unable to make contact and explain the fatal mistake of the Savior.
-So now with the unexpected help from the stars, earth will fight the final battle and it seems that the Savior can be defeated.
+So now with the unexpected help from the stars, Earth will fight the final battle and it seems that the Savior can be defeated.

-And the time of Unification for all mankind is about to come...
+The time of Unification for all mankind is about to come.